jbeard4/SCION/README.md

-scxml.js is a lightweight SCXML-to-JavaScript compiler that targets the next generation of the [SCION](http://github.com/jbeard4/SCION-ng) Statecharts interpreter.
+SCION 2.0 is a lightweight SCXML-to-JavaScript compiler that targets the [SCION-CORE](http://github.com/jbeard4/SCION-COR)  Statecharts interpreter.
 It currently supports node.js and the browser, and will later support Rhino and other JavaScript environments.

-**Note that scxml.js is still new and should be considered beta-quality software.** For a more robust and debugged JavaScript SCXML interpreter, please see the current version of [SCION](http://github.com/jbeard4/SCION).
+**Note that SCION 2.0 is still new and should be considered beta-quality software.** For a more robust and debugged JavaScript SCXML interpreter, please see the current version of [SCION](http://github.com/jbeard4/SCION).

 # Overview

-scxml.js provides an implementation of the [W3C SCXML draft specification](http://www.w3.org/TR/scxml/) in JavaScript.
+SCION 2.0 provides an implementation of the [W3C SCXML draft specification](http://www.w3.org/TR/scxml/) in JavaScript.
 SCXML provides a declarative markup for Statecharts, a powerful modelling language for developing **complex, timed, event-driven, state-based systems**, and can offer elegant solutions to many problems faced in development of JavaScript-based applications across various domains.
 In the browser, SCXML can be used to facilitate the development of **rich, web-based user interfaces** with complex behavioural requirements.
 On the server, SCXML can be used to manage **asynchronous control flow**.

 # Installation

-In node.js, install scxml.js via npm:
+In node.js, install SCION 2.0 via npm:

     npm install scxml